armele/ott/README.md

 But First...
 The Thank Yous!
 =======
 - THANK YOU to Imri, my 3D modeling soul sister and midwest clone!
-- THANK YOU to Thodor who tolerated my 25 year lapse in Java to help me start on this project!
+- THANK YOU to Thodor, who tolerated my 25-year lapse in Java to help me start on this project!
 - THANK YOU to Ayar for helping me test this insanity!
 - THANK YOU to the LDT team for creating and maintaining the MineColonies mod!

 Mixins Used:
 =======
-- Yes this is mainly for Ray's benefit
+- Yes, this is mainly for Ray's benefit
-  - Used to overwrite the vanilla weather particles since it's apparently the only way
+  - Overriding vanilla weather particles to add custom particle textures
-    - Because I want pretty rain, dammit
-  - Used to overwrite the vanilla health/hearts sprite to mimic Colorful hearts
+  - Overriding the vanilla health/hearts sprite to add custom icons
-    - Cleaner, more current for 1.21.1 environment
-  - Used in the Pale Garden backport to allow for placement of foliage on the pale moss blocks
+  - Foliage placement in the Pale Garden backport
-    - Because the Pale Garden is awesome
   - Suppressing the experimental features warning for new instances
-    - Yes, we know, we're actively modding the game, please shut up
-  - Blocking the gates for animals so we don't have to chase livestock around
+  - Blocking animal pathfinding for fence gates
+  - Allowing players to jump over fences, fence gates, and walls
+  - Adding game tips to the bottom of the loading screen

 FAQ:
 =======
 1. Can you backport this to 1.yadda?
    - Nope.
 Move forward, not backwards.

-2. Such and such (insert Mekanism, etc here) is way more powerful, why don't you blarg?
+2. Such and such (insert Mekanism, etc. here) are way more powerful; why don't you blarg?
     - Because the point of this mod is to be a companion to MineColonies and to avoid OP mod functions.

 Running List:
 =======
 - Added Gradient Concrete, Concrete Powder, Terracotta, Wool, and Stained Glass blocks
 - Added Limestone blocks
-- Added set of 16 Test Blocks for various Ray request testing
+- Added a set of 16 Test Blocks for various Ray request testings
 - Added healing bed function for players
 - Added Seaglass
 - 32x textures (ongoing)